Quit4Baby - Covid-19

 Call or text the team on: 079 1722 7004

 Standard network charges will apply, if you prefer you can text us and we can call you back.

-This Quit4Baby website has been developed in conjunction with Coventry University.
+The Quit4Baby section has been developed in conjunction with Coventry University.

 Smoking and Covid-19 risks

 Smoking harms the immune system, reducing the body’s natural protection against infections, like coronavirus.